buserror/simavr/README.md

 Otherwise, `make` is enough to just start using __bin/simavr__.
 To install the __simavr__ command system-wide, `make install RELEASE=1`.

+Installation requires some avr tools, libelf, and glut. these can be installed on ubuntu/debian with:

+    apt-get install gcc-avr binutils-avr gdb-avr avr-libc libelf-dev freeglut3-dev

 Supported IOs
 --------------
 * _eeprom_